JustisK/PyFX/README.md

  * boolean `True` for compressed output, `False` for uncompressed - default is `False`
  * boolean `True` for flattened output, `False` for n-dimensional - default is `False`, except for `csv` output (2d)
+*Note - this is being streamlined in the near future.*

 ### Usage notes
 As of now, the script uses an 'unsafe' implementation, assuming correct input format for the target images and command line arguments.
 When using `PyFX`: